Adldap2/Adldap2/docs/SEARCH-FUNCTIONS.md

     $results = $ad->search()->all();

 This will retrieve all entries from LDAP.
 However, be careful.
-AD has a limit of 1000 records per query, if your AD has more records than this, you will only see the 1000 records AD has retrieved.
+AD has a limit of 1000 records per query (depending on your AD server configuration of course), if your AD has more records than this, you will only see the 1000 records AD has retrieved.
 LDAP will throw the following warning if this occurs:

     Warning: ldap_search(): Partial search results returned: Sizelimit exceeded